How Are Rideshares And Cabs Different?

 What Kind Of Claim Can I Make After An Uber Accident?

-Sometimes, an Uber or Lyft driver acts recklessly, like getting behind the wheel after drinking alcohol.
+The same kind of claim that you can make for any other car accident.
+First, it has to be proven who was at fault.
+That is, who was negligent.
+If you prove negligence and have a good case, you can receive compensation for your case.
+Sometimes, an Uber or Lyft driver acts recklessly, like driving drink or high.
 If that's the case in your rideshare accident, then you can also get punitive damages, also known as exemplary damages.

+I'm Gardner Law's attorney Renée Yvonne Gardner.
+I speak Spanish - hablo español.
+I'm experienced with personal injury and wrongful death accident.
+If were injured in a rideshare accident, call me at message me here.
 If your loved one passed away after a rideshare accident, please call me about your wrongful death case.